DIY Goat Milking Stand (With Free Printable Plans!)

 We just have bungee cords in there right now, but Lillie might replace them with real rope if she thinks it's necessary.

-I'm also a bit shocked at how well it works.
+I'm also a bit shocked at how well the goat stand works.
 Just look at that goat.
 She is so into her food.
 Plus, her little tail is going crazy!
 Super cute.

 When we first painted the goat milking stand in the garage, we were both surprised at how bright the paint was.
 But it looks so good against the grass!
 I'm actually really glad we went with such a bright color!